 Developing the premise for Poppy’s Play Dates in response to a BBC commissioning brief, this series was commissioned in 2013 and debuted on BBC’s CBeebies Radio in 2014.
 In addition to being credited as the series creator, I also wrote, produced and directed all ten episodes of this children’s radio series, which enabled young listeners to eavesdrop on the lives of other children by joining Poppy on play dates with her friends and their families.

-Directed and produced over thirty audiobook titles for Audio Factory clients in the UK and North America including Amazon subsidiary Brilliance Audio and upcoming British publisher Bookouture.
-Commissioned personally to direct actor Michael Kitchen (Foyle’s War) in the audiobook version of Michael Crichton’s The Great Train Robbery in addition to titles written by New York Times bestselling authors Mary Jo Putney and Gaelen Foley.
+Directed and produced over thirty audiobook titles for Audio Factory clients in the UK and North America including Brilliance Audio, Blackstone Audio, Tantor Media and Bookouture.
+Commissioned personally to direct Disney’s Beauty and the Beast (2017) and actor Michael Kitchen (Foyle’s War) in the audiobook version of Michael Crichton’s The Great Train Robbery (2015) in addition to titles written by New York Times bestselling authors Mary Jo Putney and Gaelen Foley.

 Contracted over the six week duration of Millfield Enterprises’ English Language summer courses, I created an entry level course structure and delivered it over four lessons to international students that had registered an interest in filmmaking.